simonmittag/ingress-j8a/ReadMe.md

 # 🚧 What? 🚧
 `ingress-j8a` is a kubernetes ingress controller pod, exposing ports 80, 443 of the cluster to the internet.
-It generates the configuration objects for j8a a proxy server, keeps those configurations updated and manages instances of j8a within the cluster.
+It generates the configuration objects for j8a, keeps those configurations updated and manages instances of j8a within the cluster.

 ![](art/ingress-j8a.png)
 * ingress-j8a consumes ingress resources from all namespaces for the ingressClass j8a
 * ingress-j8a consumes the actual ingressClass resource that specifies the controller class itself and reconfigures the controller pods accordingly.
 * ingress-j8a deploys instances of j8a into the cluster by talking to the kubernetes API server.
 It creates a deployment keeping multiple copies of j8a alive.
 * ingress-j8a updates deployments of j8a instances with new configuration objects as env variables.
 Since this cannot be done at runtime, it changes the deployment of j8a-ingress-controller-pod and rolls out new pods using a rolling update, so there is always live pods available. old pods are shut down after new ones have successfully deployed.
+* j8a exposes ports 80 and 443 on known ip addresses to the internet
+* 🚧 j8a routes traffic to pods that are mapped by translation of `service` urls to actual pods inside the cluster.

 # 🚧 How? 🚧
 ## Design Goals